Data protection privacy notice

 - Health and wellbeing information.
 All local authorities have a duty to improve the health of the population they serve.
 To help with this, we use information from a range of source data.

 - Research and statistical data to provide intelligence about Brentwood including demographic data, population projections, the economic situation, health and wellbeing information.
 This personal information is often pseudonymised when an identifier such as name is replaced with a unique number.

-To ensure that the council provides you with an efficient and effective service we will sometimes need to share your information between departments within the council as well as with our partner organisations that support the delivery of the service you may receive, for example:
+To ensure we provide you with an efficient and effective service, we will sometimes need to share your information between departments within the council as well as with our partner organisations that support the delivery of the service you may receive, for example:

 - Other Councils

 - Department of Work & Pensions

 - Health service providers

 - Voluntary organisations